amoghpj/amoghpj.github.io/about.md

 ![Profile Image]({{site.url}}/assets/images/me.jpeg)

 Hi!
-I am Amogh Jalihal and I am currently a PhD Candidate at [Virginia Tech](http://www.vt.edu/), in the Genetics, Bioinformatics, and Computational Biology Program.
-My current research interest involves dynamical modeling of biological processes, specifically in the context of yeast biology.
-I am currently co-advised by Professors [John Tyson](http://mpf.biol.vt.edu/lab_website/) and [T.M.
+I am Amogh Jalihal and I have a PhD from the [Genetics, Bioinformatics, and Computational Biology Program](https://gbcb.graduateschool.vt.edu/) at [Virginia Tech](http://www.vt.edu/).
+My graduate research involved dynamical modeling of biological processes, specifically in the context of yeast biology, and I was co-advised by Professors [John Tyson](http://mpf.biol.vt.edu/lab_website/) and [T.M.
 Murali](http://bioinformatics.cs.vt.edu/~murali/).
-Details of my current research project can be found [here](/2017/01/01/nutrient-signaling.html).
+Details of my the research project can be found [here](/2017/01/01/nutrient-signaling.html).

 Previously, in Fall 2016, I worked with [Dr. Silke